Hey, I'm Jon

 I completed my Bachelor of Advanced Science in Biology at Macquarie University in 2018, followed by a Master of Research in early 2021.
 My master's thesis, under Assoc Prof Rachael Gallagher and Prof Jemma Geoghegan, focused on exploring the plant virosphere using transcriptome data.

-Since beginning my Ph.D. in June 2021, I have dabbled in two main areas:
+Since beginning my Ph.D. in June 2021, I have dabbled in three main areas:

-Outside of this, I have an interest in developing tools for virus discovery and phylogenetics.
+Outside of this, I have an interest in artifical intelligence and developing tools for virus discovery and phylogenetics.

 Feel free to get in touch if you are after collaboration in any of these areas.